Estate Planning for Pets in the DC Area

 What You Need To Know:

-- You cannot name your pet as a direct beneficiaries of your estate
+- You cannot name your pet as a direct beneficiary of your estate

 - You can set up a trust for your pets that can pay for medical, food and other expenses